Spectory/unit_tests_dev_meeting/code_architecture_example/readme.md

 Bad code architecture example:
 -------------------------------

-say we want a ng-controller that gets an array of numbers form server, then store it & its accumulative value on scope
+say we want a ng-controller that gets an array of numbers form server, then store it & its accumulative value on scope.
+For simplicity, lets assume *ajaxService* handles our http actions, and returns a promise obj.

-this will do the trick
+This will do the trick
 ```javaScript
 angular.module('app').controller('mainCtl', function ($scope, ajaxService) {